ktonon/two-medium-model/README.md

-A natural question arises here: **are planetary interiors really dense enough to push LCM compression toward the thresholds required for wave collapse and matter creation?** This section only outlines the conceptual mechanism.
+A natural question arises here: **are planetary interiors really dense enough to push LCM compression toward the thresholds required for wave confinement and matter creation?** This section only outlines the conceptual mechanism.
 The next section, [Earth and the Solar System](#earth-and-the-solar-system), examines the planetary context more closely.